 Hey guys!
 I’m Hazel and I’m the smallest miniature horse here.
 I'm a nine year old miniature chestnut mare.
 I’m affectionate and love to be pet.
-Sometimes when I’m laying down my people will come over, sit down next to me, and pet me until I just fall asleep…what an awesome life I have!
-I’m nine years old and my least favorite thing to do is exercise.
-I try to avoid it at all costs, but if my people ask my nicely, I’ll do it.
-The only type of exercise I truly enjoy is pulling the cart.
-It’s so fun for me!
+Sometimes when I’m laying down my people will come over and pet me until I just fall asleep…what an awesome life I have!
+I love to pull the cart as exercise, too.
 Actually, I’m so good that my people let the camp kids learn how to drive with me one summer and I was able to give rides to people at our Fall Festival!
 It was hard work, but that’s what I’m bred for.
 Miniature horses were used to pull carts in coal mines, and because of our small yet strong bodies, we were perfect for it.
-I also love to be groomed.
-I’ll let my people brush me for hours and even let them braid my hair.
-I love to roll in my nice sand pen, and everywhere, really.
-My defense mechanism is to roll when my people try to take me for walks in hopes that I won’t have to continue, but it doesn’t always work.
-I have a funny and goofy personality, and I love my home!
+I have a funny, goofy personality and I love my home!